 Based on the 1954 Disney movie of the same name, “20,000 Leagues under the Sea” was an extremely popular early attraction at Walt Disney World in Central Florida.
-The centerpiece (and ride vehicle) of this undersea adventure was the “Nautilus,” a smaller version the submarine Captain Nemo commanded in the Disney movie.
+The centerpiece (and ride vehicle) of this undersea adventure was the “Nautilus,” a smaller version of the submarine Captain Nemo commanded in the Disney movie.

 After a successful expansion of Disneyland (California) that included the “Submarine Voyage” attraction in 1959, it was decided that a version of the popular experience should be included in the forthcoming Walt Disney World in Florida.
-The new undersea attraction would be based on the 1954 live action Disney movie.
+The new undersea attraction would be based on the 1954 live-action Disney movie.

 Several of the iconic “Nautilus” ride vehicles have shown up at other Disney resorts.
 For a time there was a pair just offshore at Castaway Key, the private island destination stop as part of the Disney Cruise Line.
 Those have since vanished.

 Another of the green submarines is docked just outside Space Mountain at Disneyland Paris.
 There, guests have the opportunity to tour the inside of the vessel as they enter “Les Mystères du Nautilus.”

 At Japan’s DisneySea, not only is there a “Nautilus” anchored, an updated version of the “20,000 Leagues under the Sea” attraction once again brings guests into the depths of the oceans.